Transitional Living at Grace Recovery TX

 - Learn how to build and maintain healthy relationships

-- Engage in self-care for your body
+- Engage in self-care activities that support wellness of the body

 - Remain curious

-- Expand your knowledge and skills
+- Expand knowledge and skills

-- Share what you have learned with others
+- Share knowledge with others

 - Value other people’s feelings